The City that never sleeps

 - The Food is amazing – Hands down.
 The food is one of the best things about living in NYC.
 The diversity of it means there’s always something there for someone.
 Whether it’s the Neapolitan pizza at Motorino Pizza in East Village, the Black Label Burger in Minetta Tavern, the ramen noodles in Ivan Ramen or just one of those monster cookies at LeVain Bakery you’re sure to find many things to love.

 - There’s always something to do – People move to New York to find something new.
 There’s always something to do, even just walking through Lower Manhattan which always has surprises in store.
 There are museums to almost everything, most of which offer student discounts.
-And let’s not forget shows on Broadway, the bustling nightlife in East village or the numerous annual events held every year.
+And let’s not forget shows on Broadway, flea markets and bustling nightlife in East village or the numerous annual events held every year.

 - You don’t have to drive anywhere – You sure can if you want to but why go through the stress.
 The subway can take you all over the city and a taxi or Uber is never far away.
 It’s also easy to walk everywhere and it’s when walking that you learn what the city is all about.

 - There are plenty of career opportunities – Whatever your career path, you’ll find endless opportunities in NYC.
-This is the place to come if you’re looking to make a career in finance, fashion, modeling, advertising, PR, and marketing.
+This is the place to come if you’re looking to make a career in technology, finance, fashion, modeling, advertising, PR, and marketing.

 - It’s an expensive place to live – renting and buying an apartment is pricy and that goes for a lot of things in NYC.
 Whether it’s the morning coffee, taxi ride or evening meal, the cost of living in NYC can eat up your funds fast. it’s always money, money, money.